 The Colonial Ties website is a genealogy and history work in progress.
 There will be mistakes that I hope others will help to correct.
 Keep in mind that not all of this research has been verified by first source records.
 Thank you to all the friends, family and researchers that have assisted in this project.

 The main descending lines of this project are from Robert Robison of Lancaster, PA and from John Elder of Iredell County, NC.
 The others famililes mentioned are families connected to these two primary lines.
-The earliest American immigrants in this family project will, most likely, be Dr. John Woodson arriving at Jamestown.
+Some of the earliest American immigrants in this family project are Raleigh Croshaw (arriving in 1608) and Dr. John Woodson (arriving 1619) both landing at Jamestown.
 Some of the earliest Native Americans that will be included in this blog will be Nikkiti Powhatan of the Pamunkey Indian Tribe of Virginia.
 She was the daughter of Cleopatra Powhatan, who is the daughter of Wahunsonacock Powhatan and the sister to Pocahantas Powhatan.

 Others that may be featured in this blog include numerous English settlers along the James River of Virginia, Scotch-Irish that migrated from Maryland to the Carolinas, French immigrants connected to the Tidewaters of Virginia, German and Swiss immigrants traveling across Pennsylvania, Ohio and into Wisconsin.
 Family members have served in the military of the United States of America, a few losing their lives.
 An interesting highlight repeated throughout the research of these families is that they carried with them strong Christian beliefs and bible based knowledge.
 The churches they attended varied, yet their written wills, bible notations and church records often expressed their faith.
 These were strong, hardworking people dealing with incredible hardships.
 They believed this biblical verse: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 John 3:16 (New International Version)